 Houston Crane Accident Lawyers

-Texas Law Firm Protecting Workers Injured by Heavy Equipment Accidents
+Protecting Workers Injured by Heavy Equipment in Texas & Nationwide

 Cranes, or derricks as they’re called in the offshore industry, are responsible for carrying extreme loads effectively by lifting them and moving them through a job site.
 Any amount of negligence or recklessness on the part of the operator could cause the heavy load to plummet to the ground onto a bystander.
 Sadly, this happens more often than people may believe—dozens of workers are killed every year in crane accidents.

 Due to the high-stakes nature of crane operations, heavy equipment accidents from crane failures or operator negligence are often fatal.
 The rate of fatality from improper crane use is startling—dozens of people die every year in crane accidents (between 72 and 97 according to data from 1997-2006).
 As a result, the Occupational Safety and Health Administration (OSHA) has strict regulations on how to operate cranes safely.

 How Is a Crane Designed?